alexr223/Script-for-Collecting-Documents-for-Bulk-Printing/readme.md

 ### Key Points:
 - The script searches for PDFs inside `Complete` folders.
 It uses the package called Tkinter, which should come preinstalled with Python.
 - It will create a new folder at the save location named with the number of PDFs collected and the parent folder name.
-- I added some example PDFs for testing to this same directory, you can try it here first
+- I added some example PDFs for testing to this same directory, so you can try it here first.
+There's 4 subfolders, with 1 pdf in the complete folder in each.

 ### Improvements to be Made